willymcallister/willymcallister.github.io/_articles/simplify-resistor-networks.md

 ----

-## Simplify a resistor network

 Here is the example circuit we will work through together,

 ![Example circuit]({{ site.baseurl }}{% link i/simplifying1.svg %})

 We see a voltage source connected to a resistor network.
-The two little circles near the left end represent the *ports* of the resistor network.
+The two little circles near the left end represent the *port* of the resistor network.

 **Figure out how much current $(i)$ the voltage source is required to supply to the resistor network.**